 Treatment aim 1 - keeping your blood glucose level near normal

-It is likely you will need to monitor your glucose levels by using a monitor at home.
+It is likely you will need to monitor your blood sugar (glucose) levels by using a monitor at home.
 If you check your blood glucose level, ideally you should aim to keep the level between 4 and 7 mmol/L before meals and less than 9 mmol/L two hours after meals.

 It may be best to measure your blood glucose level at the following times: